 Within this sequence it’s obvious Stacy is getting off on the terror he is evoking and so he takes his time before the actual dispatching of his quarry to elicit as much pure fear from them as possible.
 These scenes feel necessary to the plot because of this rather than being a cheap and very sick device.
 This isn’t just the pornography of terror.

 The end of this sequence is also noteworthy.
 Laurie evades Stacey’s clutches by hitting him where it hurts- but not where you think with him being naked.
-As Laurie tries to leave the apartment she is grabbed from behind by Stacy but retaliates by scolding his face with a pair of curling tongs that were being used just prior to Warren’s home invasion.
+As Laurie tries to leave the apartment, she is grabbed from behind by Stacy but retaliates by scolding his face with a pair of curling tongs that were being used just prior to Warren’s home invasion.
 Aside from kicking him in the balls, this is the worst place to attack someone that the film has established as being so vain.

 This final scene is the perfect meeting point of the slasher and the vigilante movie genres.
 The bad guy is meeting justice from the gun of the flawed good guy who has assumed the mantle of ‘judge, jury and executioner’.
 The bad guy is naked.
 He’s also just exclaimed to the world how insane he really is and that when he gets out he’ll continue his murderous ways.

-Apparently Kessler and Stacy were supposed to fight at the end of the movie.
+Apparently, Kessler and Stacy were supposed to fight at the end of the movie.
 However, Bronson objected to this as he didn’t want to roll around with a naked man!

-10 To Midnight also has two other distinct advantages that seal it’s ‘classic’ status.
+10 To Midnight also has two other distinct advantages that seal its ‘classic’ status.

 Firstly, it’s a Cannon Film- an obvious seal of exploitation excellence.

 Secondly, ‘esteemed’ film critic Roger Ebert despised 10 To Midnight when he reviewed it which, if nothing else, should propel any self-respecting exploitation fan to want to investigate the film further.
 Did he not know that his review would actually send gorehounds to the cinemas in droves to see it?
-Tell me if these titbits from his review don’t whet your appetite-
+Tell me if these tidbits from his review don’t whet your appetite-

 ”This is a scummy little sewer of a movie, a cesspool that lingers sadistically on shots of a killer terrifying and killing helpless women…”